SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

     invoke --list
     ```

+    which should work but inform you that no tasks are added yet.

-3. Lets now try to add a task to the `tasks.py` file.
-Add the following code to the file
+3. Let's now try to add a task to the `tasks.py` file.
+The way to do this with invoke is to import the `task`
+    decorator from `invoke` and then decorate a function with it:

     ```python
     from invoke import task
+    import os

     @task
-    def hello(c):
+    def python(ctx):
-        """ A simple hello world task """  # remember to add docstrings to your tasks, it will show up in the --list print("Hello World!")
+        """ """
+        ctx.run("which python" if os.name != "nt" else "where python")

     ```

-    and try to run the following command
+    the first argument of any task-decorated function is the `ctx` context argument that implements the `run` method
+    for running any command as we run them in the terminal.
+In this case we have simply implemented a task that
+    returns the current Python interpreter but it works for all operating systems.
+Check that it works by running:

     ```bash
     invoke hello